Parramatta: British colonisation

-Parramatta was colonised by the British in 1788, the same year as Sydney.
+Parramatta was established by the British in 1788, the same year as Sydney.
 As such, Parramatta is the second oldest city in Australia, being only 10 months younger than Sydney.
 The British colonists, who had arrived in January 1788 on the First Fleet at Sydney Cove, had only enough food to support themselves for a short time and the soil around Sydney Cove proved too poor to grow the amount of food that 1,000 convicts, soldiers and administrators needed to survive.
 During 1788, Governor Arthur Phillip had reconnoitred several places before choosing Parramatta as the most likely place for a successful large farm.
 Parramatta was the furthest navigable point inland on the Parramatta River (i.e. furthest from the thin, sandy coastal soil) and also the point at which the river became freshwater and therefore useful for farming.

 On Sunday 2 November 1788, governor Phillip took a detachment of marines along with a surveyor and, in boats, made his way upriver to a location that he called The Crescent, a defensible hill curved round a river bend, now in Parramatta Park.
 The Burramattagal were rapidly displaced with notable residents Maugoran, Boorong and Baludarri being forced from their lands.

 As a settlement developed, governor Phillip gave it the name "Rose Hill" after British politician George Rose.
 On 4 June 1791 Phillip changed the name of the township to Parramatta, approximating the term used by the local Aboriginal people.
 A neighbouring suburb acquired the name "Rose Hill", which today is spelt "Rosehill".

 The former Female Orphan School was one of the first schools in the area.

 In an attempt to deal with the food crisis, Phillip in 1789 granted a convict named James Ruse the land of Experiment Farm at Parramatta on the condition that he develop a viable agriculture.
 There, Ruse became the first European to successfully grow grain in Australia.
 The Parramatta area was also the site of the pioneering of the Australian wool industry by John Macarthur's Elizabeth Farm in the 1790s.
 Philip Gidley King's account of his visit to Parramatta on 9 April 1790 is one of the earliest descriptions of the area.
 Walking four miles with Governor Phillip to Prospect, he saw undulating grassland interspersed with magnificent trees and a great number of kangaroos and emus.